HareshKarnan/Deep_Learning_CS395T_Project/README.md

 # Yearbook/ Geolocation
-This is a starter fore for implementing yearbook or geolocation project.
+This is a starter code for implementing yearbook or geolocation project.

 ## Dependencies